Glucosamine for dogs has the same active ingredients as glucosamine for humans.

 Glucosamine dog treats

-It’s always convenient when something they need can double as a treat, and fortunately there are products aimed to do just that.
+It’s always convenient when something they need can double as a treat.
+Fortunately there are products aimed to do just that.

-It’s important to remember the even though these look like treats, we should take care to get the dosage correct.
+It’s important to remember the even though these look like treats, we should take care to get the glucosamine for dogs dosage correct.

 Glucosamine chews for dogs